Awakening Awareness: Integrating Vertical and Horizontal Processing via the Expressive Therapies Continuum

 -

 It is your responsibility to ensure that you are using the technology and equipment that best facilitate your online learning experience.
 Megan VanMeter PLLC does not assume liability for lagging technology/equipment used by any attendee.
-Refunds will only be made available if technology and equipment failures on Megan VanMeter PLLC’s end contribute to difficulties with the presentation.
+Refunds will only be made available if technology and equipment failures on Megan VanMeter PLLC’s end contribute to difficulties with a webinar or workshop.

-Please note that Megan VanMeter PLLC does not assume liability for misapplication or misuse of the content and information covered in this presentation.
-This presentation is being provided for informational purposes only; your attendance does not constitute a formal agreement or arrangement for treatment, training, or any other purpose.
+Please note that Megan VanMeter PLLC does not assume liability for misapplication or misuse of the content and information covered in any presentation.
+Webinars and workshops are provided for informational purposes only; your attendance and participation does not constitute a formal agreement or arrangement for treatment, training, or any other purpose.